akashAD98/akashAD98/README.md

 <br />

-Passionate self-taught Data scientist  and a computer vision engineer from india. my passion for data science lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Passionate self-taught Data scientist  and a computer vision engineer from india.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.